Newport Castle: The first castle

 The first castle at "Castell Newyd ar Uysc" (New Castle on the River Usk) was a Norman motte possibly built by William Rufus around 1075.
 Its exact location is uncertain, but a common theory is that it was built at Stow Hill close to St Woolos Church, about 0.5 mi southwest of the later castle.

 In 1910, James Matthews, author of Historic Newport, wrote that the first mention of a castle in Newport was in 1126.
 William, Earl of Gloucester had a garrison established at the castle in 1171, but the following year the castle was destroyed by Iorwerth.
 According to Trett, "It is recorded in the Welsh Brut y Tywysogion that in about 1172 King Henry II visited Castell Newyd ar Uysc (New Castle on the River Usk).
 In 1185 the king’s accounts show that six pounds fourteen shillings and sixpence were spent on repairs to the castle of Novi Burgi (i.e. Newport) and its buildings and bridge."
 The castle was restored in 1249 by Henry III, and it was held in 1265 by the Earl of Leicester.
 That same year, Prince Edward occupied the castle, and in 1295, when he was the king, he ordered improvements and repairs.
-It was ceded to Hugh le Despenser, 1st Earl of Winchester in 1320 and two years later Roger Mortimer, 1st Earl of March attacked the castle, took its furnishings and set it on fire.
+It was ceded to Hugh Despenser the Elder, 1st Earl of Winchester in 1320 and two years later Roger Mortimer, 1st Earl of March attacked the castle, took its furnishings and set it on fire.
 Three hundred trees were needed for reconstruction.

 The scanty remains of the Norman castle were probably buried by spoil from a railway tunnel dug in 1846.